 You may deposit your payment in the drop slot located on the wall outside of Schmitz Hall on the 41st Street entrance (north side of the building).
 You do not need to use an envelope.
 Be sure to write your student number on your check.
 The date the payment is deposited in the drop slot is considered the date of payment.
 Payments deposited in the drop slot will be posted to your tuition account within two business days, although the funds may be withdrawn from your bank account the same day the check is received.
 The drop slot is closed at 5:00 p.m. on the tuition due date.
 Do not put cash in the drop slot.

 Checks for tuition payments should be mailed to:

 Seattle, WA 98124-3981

 Make your check payable to the University of Washington.
-Your 7 digit student number must be clearly written on the check.
+Be sure to include your seven-digit student number written clearly on the back of your check.
 If your name is not printed on the check, please write your name on the front so that your tuition account will be properly credited.

 Payments must be received by Student Fiscal Services by the tuition due date.
 Payments received after the due date will be subject to late charges and / or holds on your academic records.

 PO Box 24967